|Copa Libertadores 1972|

 GK: Miguel Angel Santoro (Argentina)

-Santoro was the starting keeper for Independiente during its golden years in the early 1970's.
-He made 343 appearances for Independiente between 1962 and 1974, making him the goalkeeper with the highest number of appearances for the club.
+Santoro made 343 appearances for Independiente between 1962 and 1974, making him the goalkeeper with the highest number of appearances for the club.
 During his time with Independiente he won 10 titles, 4 league, 4 Copa Libertadores, the Copa Intercontinental and the Copa Interamericana.
-After representing La Albicelestes at the 1974 World Cup Santoro was sold to Spanish side Hércules CF where he played until his retirement in 1977.
+He also played with Hércules CF where he played until his retirement in 1977.

-Bello played for Independiente from 1933 to 1944.
+Born in 1910, Fernando Bello played for Independiente from 1933 to 1944 alongside Arsenio Erico, Vicente de la Mata and Antonio Sastre.
 He was capped 12 times for La Albicelestes, winning the South American Cup(Copa America)in 1937 and 1945.
+He also particiated in the South American Cup in 1935.

 GK: Luis Islas (Argentina)

 Islas played for many clubs in Argentina, Mexico and Spain, but better remembered for winning Recopa Sudamericana and Supercopa Libertadores with Independiente.
 He was capped 30 times.
 He was the substitute goalkeeper during the 1986 World Cup, which Argentina won.
-He resigned the national team just before the 1990 World Cup because of refusing to be the backup keeper.
-Ironically, Nery Pumpido was injured so third goalkeeper Sergio Goycochea was put to the fore, and was selected the best goalkeeper of the tournament.
 He was the starting goalkeeper for Argentina during the 1994 World Cup.

 RB: Néstor Clausen (Argentina)

-In his career, he had two separated stints with Club Atlético Independiente.
+In his career, Néstor Clausen had two separated stints with Club Atlético Independiente.
 He played for FC Sion and Racing Club in between.
 He won the Copa Libertadores in 1984 with Independiente.
 Capped 26 times for La Selección.
-He was a part of the squad the WC in 1986.
+He was a part of the squad the World Cup in 1986.

 RB: Roberto Ferreiro (Argentina)

-Ferreiro began his playing career in 1958 with his local club Independiente.
-He went on to make 241 appearances for the club and won three league championships and two Copa Libertadores titles: 1964 and 1965.
-Towards the end of his career he made 55 appearances for River Plate between 1968 and 1970.
-Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 Fifa World Cup, and played in the controversial England clash.
+Ferreiro began his career in 1958 with Independiente.
+He won three league championships and two Copa Libertadores titles: 1964 and 1965.
+He also played for River Plate between 1968 and 1970.
+Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 World Cup, and played in the controversial England clash.

 CB: Francisco Sá (Argentina)

-Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further 2 with Boca Juniors in 1977 and 1978.
+Francisco Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further 2 with Boca Juniors in 1977 and 1978.
 He also won two Intercontinental Cup for both clubs.
 After leaving Boca in 1981 Sá played for Gimnasia de Jujuy for one season before his retirement in 1982.
-Capped 12 times.
+He was capped 12 times for Argentina.

-In 1975, he arrived at Independiente and stayed with club until 1986, but he had a loan stint with FC Nantes in France.
+Torso played with Independiente from 1975 to 1986, but he had a loan stint with FC Nantes in France.
 During that time he won three Argentine titles (1977–78 and 83), a Copa Libertadores (1984) and an Intercontinental Cup (1984).
 He was named as one of the club's best defender during Independiente's 90th anniversary.
 Capped 22 times.
 He was an unused sub at the WC in 1982.

 CB: Hugo Villaverde (Argentina)

-Villaverde started his professional playing career in 1973 with home town club Colón de Santa Fe at the age of 19.
+Villaverde started his career in 1973 with Colón de Santa Fe at the age of 19.
 In 1975 he joined Independiente where he became a key player throughout the 1970s and 1980s.
-He won four league titles, the 1984 Copa Libertadores and Copa Intercontinental with the club.
-Villaverde played 6 times for the Argentina national team in 1979, but never returned to the international scene after suffering an injury in friendly match against Scotland.
+He won four league titles, the 1984 Copa Libertadores and Copa Intercontinental. he played 6 times for Argentina in 1979.

 CB: Ruben Navarro (Argentina)